-The Canadian Society for the Prevention of Cruelty to Animals (now fondly known as Montreal’s SPCA) was the first humane society in Canada, founded in Montreal in 1869 by a group of prominent citizens.
+The Canadian Society for the Prevention of Cruelty to Animals (now fondly known as Montreal’s SPCA) was the first animal welfare organisation in Canada, founded in Montreal in 1869 by a group of prominent citizens.
 It is not known under whose influence the society was formed, but its history acknowledges assistance from societies in Paris, England, and the United States.

 Although it was formed under a provincial charter of Quebec, the initial stated object of the Society was “to provide effective means for the prevention of cruelty to animals throughout the Dominion of Canada”.
 Though we had only one branch in Montréal, the Society did have an agent in Ontario before a separate humane society was formed in that province.